 How to Make Broccoli Cheddar Soup:

-- In a large pot or dutch oven, melt the butter over medium heat then add the onion and carrots.
-Cook until onions are translucent.
+- Step 1: In a large pot or Dutch oven, melt the butter over medium heat.
+Add the diced onion and shredded carrot and cook for 4-5 minutes, stirring occasionally, until the onion is soft and translucent.

 Recipe Notes & Tips:

-- Shred your own cheese: Pre-shredded cheese often contains anti-caking agents that prevent it from melting smoothly.
-Freshly grated cheddar makes the soup creamier.
+- Shred your own cheese if possible: Pre-shredded cheese often contains anti-caking agents that don't melt as smoothly.

 How to Store: